ibm-cloud-docs/containers/cs_troubleshoot_app.md

 You might have set up a custom firewall, specified custom Calico policies, or created a private-only cluster by using the private service endpoint that block public network connectivity to the container registry where the image is stored.

 {: tsResolve}
 - If you have a custom firewall or set custom Calico policies, allow outbound and inbound network traffic between your worker nodes and the container registry where the image is stored.
-If the image is stored in {{site.data.keyword.registryshort_notm}}, review the required ports in [Allowing the cluster to access infrastructure resources and other services](/docs/containers?topic=containers-firewall#firewall_outbound).
+If the image is stored in {{site.data.keyword.registrylong_notm}}, review the required ports in [Allowing the cluster to access infrastructure resources and other services](/docs/containers?topic=containers-firewall#firewall_outbound).
 - If you created a private cluster by enabling the private service endpoint only, you can [enable the public service endpoint](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_feature_disable) for your cluster.
 If want to install Helm charts in a private cluster without opening up a public connection, you can install Helm [with Tiller](/docs/containers?topic=containers-helm#private_local_tiller) or [without Tiller](/docs/containers?topic=containers-helm#private_install_without_tiller).

     [Helm v3 was released on 13 November 2019](https://helm.sh/blog/helm-3-released/){: external}.
 Tiller is removed in Helm v3.
 Install Helm v2 only if you have specific requirements to use Helm v2 in your cluster.
 Otherwise, [install the latest release of Helm v3](/docs/containers?topic=containers-helm#install_v3).